UN-OCHA/rwint9-site/html/modules/custom/reliefweb_content_analyzer/README.md

 ### For editors

 Inspect the match result on the **Report series matching** tab of any report: `/node/{nid}/report-series-match` (requires the `access report series matching` permission).
-The results summary shows evidence stats (candidates, clusters, signals) and editor-facing reasons when outcome policies demote or skip a match.
-Revision logs use the same short phrases.
+The results summary states why matching stopped or was skipped (for example not enough similar reports, or series confidence below the configured minimum) and lists editor-facing reasons when outcome policies demote or skip a match.
+Revision logs mention series matching only when a match was actually applied.

 Review applied matches on the **Report series match log** page: `/admin/content/report-series-match-log` (requires the `view report series match log` permission).